-- After any padding necessary to treat the File Version Numbers as if they were of equal length, the characters in the corresponding byte positions, starting with the first position, of the File Version Numbers are compared until a byte position is found that does not contain the same character in both File Version Numbers.
-The greater File Version Number is the one that contains the character with the higher code position value in the coded graphic character sets used to interpret the File Identifier field of the Directory Record. - in descending order according to the value of the Associated File bit of the File Flags field. - The order of the File Sections of the file.
+.
+After any padding necessary to treat the File Names as if they were of equal length, the characters in the corresponding byte positions, starting with the first position, of the File Names are compared until a byte position is found that does not contain the same character in both File Names.
+The greater File Name is the one that contains the character with the higher code position value in the coded graphic character sets used to interpret the File Identifier field of the Directory Record.